Boxer Rebellion: Indemnity

-A large portion of the reparations paid to the United States was diverted to pay for the education of Chinese students in U.S. universities under the Boxer Indemnity Scholarship Program.
-To prepare the students chosen for this program an institute was established to teach the English language and to serve as a preparatory school.
-When the first of these students returned to China they undertook the teaching of subsequent students; from this institute was born Tsinghua University.
-Some of the reparation due to Britain was later earmarked for a similar program.
+A large portion of the reparations paid to the United States was diverted to pay for the education of Chinese students in US universities under the Boxer Indemnity Scholarship Program.
+To prepare the students chosen for this program, an institute was established to teach the English language and to serve as a preparatory school.
+When the first of these students returned to China, they undertook the teaching of subsequent students; from this institute was born Tsinghua University.

-The China Inland Mission lost more members than any other missionary agency:

-58 adults and 21 children were killed.
-However, in 1901, when the allied nations were demanding compensation from the Chinese government, Hudson Taylor refused to accept payment for loss of property or life in order to demonstrate the meekness and gentleness of Christ to the Chinese.
+The US China Inland Mission lost more members than any other missionary agency: 58 adults and 21 children were killed.
+However, in 1901, when the allied nations were demanding compensation from the Chinese government, Hudson Taylor refused to accept payment for loss of property or life, to demonstrate the meekness and gentleness of Christ to the Chinese.

-The Belgian Catholic vicar apostolic of Ordos, Msgr.
-Alfons Bermyn wanted foreign troops garrisoned in Inner Mongolia, but the Governor refused.
+The Belgian Catholic vicar apostolic of Ordos wanted foreign troops garrisoned in Inner Mongolia, but the Governor refused.
 Bermyn petitioned the Manchu Enming to send troops to Hetao where Prince Duan's Mongol troops and General Dong Fuxiang's Muslim troops allegedly threatened Catholics.
 It turned out that Bermyn had created the incident as a hoax.
 Western Catholic missionaries forced Mongols to give up their land to Han Chinese Catholics as part of the Boxer indemnities according to Mongol historian Shirnut Sodbilig.
 Mongols had participated in attacks against Catholic missions in the Boxer rebellion.

 The Qing government did not capitulate to all the foreign demands.
-The Manchu governor Yuxian, was executed, but the imperial court refused to execute the Han Chinese General Dong Fuxiang, although he had also encouraged the killing of foreigners during the rebellion.
+The Manchu governor Yuxian was executed, but the imperial court refused to execute the Han Chinese General Dong Fuxiang, although he had also encouraged the killing of foreigners during the rebellion.
 Empress Dowager Cixi intervened when the Alliance demanded him executed and Dong was only cashiered and sent back home.
 Instead, Dong lived a life of luxury and power in "exile" in his home province of Gansu.
 Upon Dong's death in 1908, all honours which had been stripped from him were restored and he was given a full military burial.
+The indemnity was never fully paid and was lifted during World War II.